dannyy21/dannyy21/README.md

 ## 👋 About Me
-💻 Experienced Android Developer since 2021
+💻 Experienced Android Developer since 2022

-🕵 Committed to clean architecture and following standard guidelines with proper linting 🌱 Passionate about diving deep into technical computer knowledge and Mobile Development 🎯 Chose Mobile Development as my specialty out of genuine passion 🔍 Currently advancing my expertise in Dart and Kotlin 👯 Actively collaborating on products that shape a better future 🎓 Bachelor's Degree in System Information from Universitas Islam Negeri Sunan Gunung Djati Bandung 🎓 Outstanding participant graduate of Candradimuka Jabar Coding Camp 2022 📫 Reach me at adrifatwa31@gmail.com
+🕵 Committed to clean architecture and following standard guidelines with proper linting

+🌱 Passionate about diving deep into technical computer knowledge and Mobile Development

+🎯 Chose Mobile Development as my specialty out of genuine passion

+🔍 Currently advancing my expertise in Dart and Kotlin

+👯 Actively collaborating on products that shape a better future 🎓 Bachelor's Degree in System Information from Universitas Sangga Buana Bandung

+📫 Reach me at dannyptr21@gmail.com

 ## 🛠️ Technology Stack